Ph.D., The University of Texas at Austin

 Manu’s other major publications, all with Oxford University Press, include Sovereign Spheres (2003), Heterotopias (editor, 2010), and Speaking Truth to Power and Claiming Power from Below (co-edited with Anne Feldhaus, 2009, with multiple reprints).
 Manu has also published articles in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and the Economic and Political Weekly, among other places.
 He reviews books for numerous publications and has maintained a blog on CNN-IBN.
 Manu has served as the President of the Society for Advancing the History of South Asia and is also the recipient of a 2006 fellowship from the American Council of Learned Societies.

-At Hunter, Manu serves as an undergraduate advisor in the History Department, and is completing a term as Chair of the interdisciplinary Human Rights Program based at the Roosevelt House Public Policy Institute.
-Manu regularly comments in the media, with quotes or appearances recently on CNBC, NPR (All Things Considered), Al Jazeera International (The Stream), HuffPost Live, CNN-IBN, Press TV, and BBC World Radio.
+At Hunter, Manu serves as an undergraduate advisor in the History Department, He has previously served as Chair of the interdisciplinary Human Rights Program based at the Roosevelt House Public Policy Institute.
+Manu regularly comments in the media, with quotes or appearances on CNBC, NPR (All Things Considered), Al Jazeera International (The Stream), HuffPost Live, CNN-IBN, Press TV, and BBC World Radio.
+His most recent essay for Quartz on the rise of global authortarianism went viral globally and was translated into Czech and German, the latter as the lead, cover article for the May 2016 issue of the Berliner Republik magazine.

 CNN-IBN Blog: http://ibnlive.in.com/blogs/author/3367/manubhagavan.html